Facebook is probably the most neglected online advertising channel of them all.

 Yeah yeah, we get it, Facebook is lame.

-So how come they their revenue is growing so fast?
+So, how come their revenue is growing so fast?

 (Taken from an infographic on Hubspot)